NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 ESA had already delivered its HALO habitation module to NASA — built by Thales Alenia Space in Italy — before Gateway was cancelled.
 Three European astronaut seats that had been allocated to Gateway missions are now unconfirmed.
 ESA chief Josef Aschbacher said he must 'negotiate' with NASA over their future.
 This remains an open diplomatic issue within the Artemis partnership.

-The scale of Project Ignition reflects the political urgency behind Artemis. $20 billion committed to lunar surface infrastructure over the rest of the decade — the largest NASA budget commitment to lunar exploration since Apollo.
+The scale of the Moon Base reflects the political urgency behind Artemis: roughly $30 billion across three phases over the decade, about $10 billion each — the largest NASA budget commitment to lunar exploration since Apollo.
+Funding beyond 2026 is not yet secured, and the proposed 2027 NASA budget faces opposition in Congress.

 Artist's impression of SpaceX Starship HLS lunar lander on the Moon's south pole surface, with astronauts in white NASA spacesuits conducting EVA, Earth visible in the black sky above

 SpaceX's Starship HLS is the primary vehicle for putting NASA astronauts on the Moon — but it is not yet certified for that mission.
-Key milestones including orbital propellant transfer and design certification remain outstanding as of mid-2026.
+Key milestones including orbital propellant transfer (scheduled for late 2026) and design certification remain outstanding as of August 2026.
 Blue Origin's Blue Moon is being developed as a parallel option.

 Artemis is not just a NASA programme — it is a geopolitical coalition.
 The Artemis Accords, first established in 2020, are a set of principles governing responsible behaviour in space.
-By mid-2026, 56 countries have signed them, making the Accords the largest multilateral space agreement ever assembled.
+By August 2026, 70 countries have signed them (Mauritius became the 70th in July), making the Accords the largest multilateral space agreement ever assembled.

 What the Artemis Accords Cover